0x80085/synk/synk-db/README.md

 ## Todo

-- Test it
-- Test creation
-- Create network for API to be able to talk to DB
+- Hide and change the credentials
 - Test migration against DB
 - Backup strategy (volume?)
-- Check logs stategy (volume?)
-- pgAdmin connection
-- Change default postgres user for security
 - Investigate and implement best practice security measures
-- Should prob have 3 users:
+- Should prob have 3 users?:
     - synk-user for API _(read, write for synk db only)_
     - janitor-user for maintenance _(read, write synk db and metadata db)_
     - super-user for when sh*t hits the fan _(god mode)_